 Illegal insider trading undermines public confidence in the financial markets and allows insiders to profit unfairly.
-But not everyone understands the term “insider trading,” so not everyone knows how to spot it.
-The Securities and Exchange Commission (SEC) has implemented a whistleblower program that allows individuals to not only report illegal insider trading, but to be rewarded for their efforts.
+The Securities and Exchange Commission (SEC) has implemented a whistleblower program that allows individuals not only to report illegal insider trading, but to be rewarded for their efforts.

-If you have information about an individual or company that is engaged in illegal insider trading, you could be eligible to claim a reward.
+If you have information about an individual or company that has engaged in illegal insider trading, contact Newman & Shapiro to learn how you could be eligible to claim a reward.
 You can also take advantage of anti-retaliation protections for disclosing what you know.
-Making a strong case is essential to participating in the whistleblower program, and it requires the experience of Jeffrey Newman Law.

 What Is Insider Trading – And When Is It Illegal?

 Insider trading is one of the more well-known phrases that the popular culture associates with Wall Street wrongdoing.
-It is also often misunderstood.
 The SEC generally uses the term to describe trading of a security on the basis of material, nonpublic information.
 An insider is someone, typically an executive, director, or employee of a company, who possesses valuable information about a company or security that is not known to the public.
-An insider can also pass along information to relatives, friends, and associates.
+An insider also may pass along information to relatives, friends, and associates.
 Use of that information to profit in the financial markets is known as insider trading.

-- Insiders tip off relatives, friends, and associates about damaging non-public corporate information, and those individuals – sometimes called “tippees” – act on it
+- Insiders tip off relatives, friends, and associates about damaging non-public corporate information, and those individuals – sometimes called “tippees” – sell, or short-sell, the company’s stock before the information becomes public.

-- Employees of law firms, accounting firms, and other companies learn information about a company through their services and execute trades based on that knowledge
+- Employees of law firms, accounting firms, or consultants learn information about a company through their services and execute trades based on that knowledge.

 What Is The SEC Insider Trading Whistleblower Program?

 The SEC regularly reviews trading records for suspicious activity that suggests possible illegal insider trading.
-But like every federal agency, the SEC can only do so much on its own.
+Like every federal agency, however, the SEC can only do so much on its own.
 It relies on whistleblowers to expose illegality and protect the integrity of our markets.

 At the same time, not everyone can be a whistleblower.
 There are some basic requirements to participate in the program, including:

-- The information must lead to successful enforcement action with a total monetary sanction in excess of $1 million.
-As long as the information is “original,” it can either cause the SEC to open an investigation or contribute substantially to the success of an ongoing one.
+- The information must lead to a successful enforcement action with a total monetary sanction in excess of $1 million.

 What Rewards Are Available For Whistleblowers?

 A qualified whistleblower can collect between 10% and 30% of the total monetary sanction.
 The exact amount of the reward will depend on several factors, such as the significance of the information and how much cooperation and assistance the whistleblower and his or her attorney provided.
-Having an attorney is critical to not only building a compelling case for the SEC, but also to negotiating the maximum possible reward.
+Having an attorney is critical not only to building a compelling case for the SEC, but also to negotiating the maximum possible reward.
+An experienced attorney also will help to maintain your confidentiality, and can help to protect you from unlawful retaliation.